fkarg/fkarg.github.io/drafts/stillness.md

 <!-- TLDR of the review, and if I would recommend it to others. -->

+I got this book sometime in the end of September 2020, and read it from late november to early January.
+I read [Drive][drive] just before, and [Miracle Morning][miracle-morning] after.
 <!-- Short description of where I got the book from and how I got interested in
 it, as well as when I read it.
 Reference other book reviews if applicable. -->